Joe Concha, Fox News contributor, in for Mr. Hannity, and I got some breaking news, people.

 Not one in that train wreck of a campaign with a train wreck of a candidate?

-Dude, they can they find one negative thing to talk about?
+Can they find one negative thing to talk about?

-So that's that's how the media went.
+So that's how the media went.

-And then we go through the McDonald's stop, we go through the garbage comments.
+And we go through the McDonald's stop.

-I was on the floor at Madison Square Garden where I walked out and I said, Wow, that was one heck of a rally.
+I was on the floor at Madison Square Garden where I walked out.

-And then I watch MSNBC and I see images of Nazis, and they compared Trump supporters to Nazi sympathizers when in that arena, there are Israeli flags, more than I've ever seen.
+And then I watch MSNBC and I see images of Nazis and they compared Trump supporters to Nazi sympathizers when in that arena, there are Israeli flags more than I've ever seen.

-So, you know, I guess the Nazi also embraces you know the Israelis, because that doesn't make a lot of sense.
+So, you know, I guess the Nazi also embraces, you know, the Israelis because that doesn't make a lot of sense.

-So we we go through that whole thing, we go through election night, the post-election meltdown is like three chapters in one.
+The post-election meltdown is like three chapters in one.

 I mean, that thing wrote itself and then some.

-So you're really gonna love that.
+So you're really going to love that.

 I get that when you're bored, right?

-This was two full minutes, and the cameras just fixed on him.
+Even at a younger age, this was two full minutes, and the cameras just fixed on him.

-We're like, this guy is still the president for the next 43 days.
+You're like, this guy is still the president for the next 43 days.

 What the hell?